 So this Mother's Day weekend, as you recognize your own adoption miracle, or pray for the next step in your adoption goals, take a moment to celebrate the brave love that threads between all birth mothers.
-Here are a few ways you can honor birth mothers today:
+Here are 6 ways you can honor and celebrate birth mothers today:

 - First of all, if you know a birth mother, reach out and let her know you're thinking of her!
 Many women who have placed a child for adoption often feel forgotten or overlooked at Mother's Day.
 She'll most likely be touched that you remembered her story.

 - Better understand a birth mother's heart and experience by watching adoption stories, as told by women who have chosen adoption for a child.
 Lifetime's website has several videos featuring Birth Mother Stories!

 - Share a post about birth moms that helps your personal circle understand the other side the adoption story you're trying to create as a hopeful adoptive parent.
 Many people believe outdated views or stereotypes about birth mothers, so it helps to spread positive awareness.
 Lifetime, and our friends at Brave Love, have many posts on Facebook or Instagram that would be worth sharing!